aklinker1/zero-factory/README.md

 ### Factories

 Use `createFactory` to build an object factory.
-Object factories are simple functions that returns an object:
+Object factories are simple functions that return an object:

 ```ts
 const userFactory = createFactory<User>({